-This amazing smoked salmon recipe gives you everything you need to know to cook up some of the finest salmon you’ve ever had, and also leaves room for you to experiment with your own favorite seasonings.
+This amazing smoked salmon recipe gives you everything you need to know to cook up some of the finest salmon you’ve ever had.
+It also leaves room for you to experiment with your own favorite seasonings.
 You’re encouraged to add a little extra salt/sugar, perhaps some maple syrup, honey or peppers to give it a kick.
 When filleting your fish, be sure to leave the skin on and remove all bones.
-Remember it’s a special day, one that deserves cooking excellence!
+Remember, it’s a special day, one that deserves cooking excellence!

-The following brine recipe is included to get you started, but you are encouraged to experiment with your own salt/sugar, maple, honey, peppers, and seasonings to develop your own.
+We have included this brine recipe to get you started, but you are encouraged to experiment with your own salt/sugar, maple, honey, peppers, and seasonings to develop your own.
 (A Spin-off from Bob Kitchen’s Incredible Recipe.)

 - 1 gallon cold water